The Ha Giang Loop by Motorbike

 What’s Included in Our Ha Giang Loop Tour Packages

-• Professional local guide / rider who knows the roads, language basics and culture.
+• Professional local guide with deep knowledge of the roads, routes and regional culture

-• Return transport or assistance in booking onward travel back to Hanoi (or extension into other regions).
+• Return transport to Hanoi or onward travel assistance to other regions on request.

 Important Notes About Vietnam Motorcycle Loop Prices